Just Diagnosed: Next Steps After Testing Positive for HIV

 Before starting treatment, people with HIV must be prepared to take HIV medicines every day for the rest of their lives.
 A baseline evaluation can help to identify any issues that can make it difficult to take HIV medicines every day and exactly as prescribed (called medication adherence).

-Issues, such as lack of health insurance or alcohol or drug abuse, can make medication adherence difficult.
+Issues, such as lack of health insurance or alcohol or drug use that interferes with the activities of daily life, can make medication adherence difficult.
 Health care providers can recommend resources to help people deal with any issues before they start taking HIV medicines.